 Diamonds and Sauce – What is the Difference?

-Cannabis enthusiasts looking for an experience beyond delivering high amounts of THC into their bloodstream as fast as possible are turning to sauce.
+Cannabis enthusiasts looking for an experience beyond delivering high amounts of THC into there bloodstream as fast as possible are turning to sauce.
 The extract has a sticky, liquid consistency high in terpenes.
 Dabbing sauce is an experience unlike any other highly concentrated extract because it has inconsistent levels of cannabinoids and terpenes throughout the substance.
-Sauce is known for its intense flavor profile due to its high concentrations of cannabis terpenes.
+Sauce is known for it’s intense flavor profile due to it’s high concentrations of cannabis terpenes.

 Sauce is a mixture of gooey terpenes-rich liquid and hard crystalline THCa diamonds.
 The THC diamonds sauce can be seen glistening within the sticky sauce.
 Each hit of sauce varies in flavor and THC because the diamonds are in centralized rocks throughout the substance, unlike shatter or budder, where the chemical compounds are evenly distributed.